vahidzee/pi-surveillance/server/ReadMe.md

 After creating an account (by logging on) and signing in to the platform, three main menus are noticeable:

-1. **Devices**: Through this menu users can register new face-detector devices, provide and edit custom names for registered devices (to help with tracking their location & etc.), and follow overall statistics such as _last update_ or _number of people inside_ which can be beneficial for many things such as social distancing controlling.
+1. **Devices**: Through this menu users can register new face-detector devices, provide and edit custom names for registered devices (to provide a better information retrieval experience through the provided search functionality), and follow overall statistics such as _last update_ or _number of people inside_ which can be beneficial for many things such as social distancing controlling.

 2. **Faces**: This menu provides the necessary functionality to add and manage the observed faces.
 Users can add custom images of people to be tracked by face-detector devices.
 If the provided image, is of more than one people, the